Estimating the Degree Centrality Ranking of a Node: Model and Background

-Barabasi and Albert proposed an evolutionary preferential attachment model for the formation of real world complex networks \cite{barabasi1999emergence}.
+Barabasi and Albert proposed an evolutionary preferential attachment model for the formation of real-world complex networks \cite{barabasi1999emergence}.
 This model starts with a seed graph that contains $n_0$ disconnected nodes.
-At each time stamp, a new node is added and it is connected with $m$ already existing nodes.
+At each timestamp, a new node is added, and it is connected with $m$ already existing nodes.
 The probability $\prod (deg(x))$ of an existing node $x$ to get new connection depends on the degree $k_x$ of node $x$.
 It is defined as,

 So, the nodes having higher degrees acquire more links over time, thereby skewing the distribution towards lower degree.
 Preferential attachment model gives rise to power law degree distributions, where probability of a node having degree $k$ is $f(k)$, that is defined as,